 You can use AppLock from Google Play Store for this purpose.
 It can lock apps which you don’t want other people to access.
 Try setting up a strong password, and make sure you don’t leave smudges on the device screen for someone to figure it out.

 4. App Permission

 Before installing any app, do review the comments of people.
-It gives you insight on how the app really is.
+It gives you insight into how the app really is.

 5. Turn Off automatic message retrieval

-The flaw that exploited 950 million android devices across the world and dubbed as “Stagefright.”
-It used android’s media playback tool which helps you download images and videos that people sends.
+The flaw that exploited 950 million Android devices across the world and dubbed as “Stagefright.”
+It used android’s media playback tool which helps you download images and videos that people send.
 Hackers used this flaw to send hacking codes in multimedia messages which started to retrieve automatically because of the built-in feature.

-1) Open your default message app or another app which you use alternatively for retrieving messages.
+1) Open your default message app or another app that you use alternatively for retrieving messages.